-A D wedge is a dual wedge that is usually made one club shorter than a pitching wedge and one club longer than a sand wedge.
+A DW golf club, or a D wedge, is a dual wedge that is usually made one club shorter than a pitching wedge and one club longer than a sand wedge.
 This makes it a similar loft and length to a gap wedge.
 It practically is a gap wedge with a different name.

 What Degree Is A D Wedge?

 D wedges, also called DW wedges, usually range from 48-54 degrees depending on the brand.
 The D stands for dual, as in “dual-purpose” since it can be used for a variety of different shots thanks to its loft.

 A dual wedge, often considered the best loft for chipping, can be used around the greens or on approach shots.
 Different golfers will hit it different distances but any golfer can use it with their short game.

 📋 Keep in mind: If it is 54 degrees, or if you open up the face, it can also be used out of sand traps.

 If you’re able to buy a 54 degree D wedge, you can pair it with a 58 or 60 degree lob wedge.

 If you get a 50 degree D wedge, you can pair it with a 54 and 58 degree to complete the three-wedge set if that is your preference.

 Who makes D Wedges?

 The most well-known company that makes D wedges, among different golf clubs, is Cleveland Golf.